City of Ashes

+Background

+City of Ashes is the second installment in the Mortal Instruments series.
+It is the first book published by Margaret K. McElderry, an imprint of Simon & Schuster.
+Its sequel, City of Glass, was released in March 2009.
+The cover features Clarissa Fray.

 Plot

 Clary returns to the Institute after receiving a text message from Isabelle "Izzy" Lightwood, saying that Jace angered the Inquisitor, Imogen Herondale.
-He has been imprisoned in the Silent City and is awaiting trial by the Sword to determine if he is telling the truth about being in league with Valentine.
-The Sword is one of the Mortal Instruments indicated in the first book.
-Alongside the Sword is the Cup and the Mirror.
-While chained inside his cell, Jace hears something attacking the Silent Brothers.
-Valentine has killed the Silent Brothers to obtain the second Mortal Instrument - the Soul Sword.
+He has been imprisoned in the Silent City and is awaiting trial by the Soul Sword to determine if he is telling the truth about being in league with Valentine.
+The Sword is one of the Mortal Instruments, alongside the Cup and the Mirror.
 While the Cup is capable of creating new Shadowhunters, the Sword forces Shadowhunters to tell the truth.
+Valentine kills the Silent Brothers to obtain the Sword.

-Clary, Izzy, and Alec respond to a distress call from the Silent City, only to discover that the current Silent Brothers inside have all been slain.
-Clary frees Jace using an amplified version of the opening rune that appeared to her amidst her panic.
-This is surprising because no new Runes have been created since the runes handed down by the Angel Raziel.
-The Inquisitor appears, along with a large group of armed Shadowhunters, and accuses Jace of helping Valentine, since he was supposed to go on trial by the Sword which is now gone.
+Clary, Izzy, and Alec respond to a distress call from the Silent City but arrive too late.
+Clary frees Jace using an amplified version of the opening rune that appears to her amidst her panic.
+The Inquisitor appears, along with a group of Shadowhunters, and accuses Jace of helping Valentine.

 Magnus Bane is called to the scene by Alec, and offers to keep Jace as a prisoner in his apartment, while he and the others try to figure out Valentine's plans.
-Magnus and Alec have remained in contact since the first novel, and have even gone on a date.
+Magnus and Alec have gotten closer to each other, and have even gone on a date.
 This is detailed in the Bane Chronicles, a tag-a-long book to the series.

-Jace soon receives a surprising offer from the Queen of the Seelie to visit her court.
-The Queen of the Seelie Court is a Downworlder, a fairy with demon heritage.
-Jace goes with Simon, Izzy and Clary.
-The group tries to convince the Queen to aid them in the defeat of Valentine.
-The Queen says she is not sure if she will help and also mentions how their court knows deep secrets, like how Jace and Clary are their father's "wonderful" experiments come to life.
-The group becomes confused and decides to leave.
+Jace receives an offer from the Queen of the Seelie to visit her court.
+Jace, Simon, Izzy and Clary try to convince her to aid them in the defeat of Valentine.
+The Queen says she is not sure if she will help and mentions their court knows deep secrets, like how Jace and Clary are their father's experiments come to life.
+Confused, the group decides to leave.